 6. It will be back

-If this brings you any comfort: Christmas will be back in less that a year!
-And all the peacefulness and jolly will be back.
-But until then, you have to make it worth the waiting; have a hell of a year so that you can enjoy Christmas and New Year at its fullest!
+If this brings you any comfort: Christmas will be back in less than a year!
+And all the peacefulness and joy will be back.
+But until then, you have to make it worth the waiting; have a hell of a year so that you can enjoy Christmas and New Year to their fullest!

 7. Seek help

-What other tips do you have to get over the post holiday depression?
-It affects you in any way?
+What other tips do you have to get over the post-holiday depression?
+Does it affect you in any way?

 Also follow on: